Updated 11/29/2016: We now have the latest Verizon Fios deals listed for December 2016.

-The nation’s defending fastest Internet service provider, Verizon Fios®, has again beaten other providers when it comes to speed, service, and reliability.
+The nation’s defending fastest Internet service provider, Verizon Fios®, routinely beats other providers when it comes to speed, service, and reliability and tops Netflix’s ISP rankings just about every month.
 That said, it’s no wonder more and more people are looking for the latest Verizon Fios deals.

-Whether you’re a cord cutter who is looking to stream live video with services like Sling TV, or someone who isn’t quite ready to cut the cord and is considering a bundle, you’ll be interested to find Verizon Fios deals that meet most needs.
+Whether you’re a cord cutter who is looking to stream live video with services like Sling TV, someone who isn’t quite ready to cut the cord and is considering a bundle, or you just want the best internet service at the best price, you’ll be interested to find Verizon internet deals that meet most needs.

 Not only does Fios offer the fastest service in the U.S., it has also been voted the most reliable service, with a customer satisfaction score of 8.3 out of 10, according to PCMag.
 Well below Fios is Comcast (6.6); Charter (7.3); and AT&T (7.1).